Skip to contents

 Abstract

-The package rjd3bench provides a variety of methods for temporal disaggregation, benchmarking, reconciliation and calendarization.
-It is part of the interface to ‘JDemetra+ 3.0’ Seasonal adjustement software.
-Methods of temporal disaggregation and benchmarking are used to derive high frequency time series from low frequency time series with or without the help of high frequency information.
-Consistency of the high frequency series with the low frequency series can be achieved by either the sum, the average, the first or last value or any other user-defined conversion mode.
+The package rjd3bench provides a variety of methods for temporal disaggregation, interpolation, benchmarking, reconciliation and calendarization.
+It is part of the interface to ‘JDemetra+ 3.x’ software.
+Methods of temporal disaggregation, interpolation and benchmarking are used to derive high frequency time series from low frequency time series with or without the help of high frequency information.
+For temporal disaggregation, consistency of the high frequency series with the low frequency series can be achieved either by sum or average.
+For interpolation, the low frequency series can be the first or last value of the high frequency series, or any other value.
 In addition to temporal constraints, reconciliation methods deals with contemporaneous consistency while adjusting multiple time series.
 Finally, calendarization method can be used when time series data do not coincide with calendar periods.

 Introduction

-The package rjd3bench is an R interface to the highly efficient algorithms and modeling developed in the official ‘JDemetra+ 3.0’ Seasonal adjustement software.
+The package rjd3bench is an R interface to the highly efficient algorithms and modeling developed in the official ‘JDemetra+ 3.x’ software.
 It provides a wide variety of methods, included those suggested in the ESS guidelines on temporal disaggregation, benchmarking and reconciliation (Eurostat, 2018).

 Set-up & Data